obfuscurity/tasseo/README.md

 ### Examples

-Creating your own dashboard is as simple as dropping a JSON file into the `public/d` directory, committing it, and pushing the code to a Heroku app.
+Creating your own dashboard is as simple as dropping a JSON file into the `dashboards` directory, committing it, and pushing the code to a Heroku app.
 The name of your file (minus the `.js` suffix) becomes the name of your dashboard.
 Here's an example configuration that you could put in e.g. `public/d/example.js`:

 ```json
 var metrics =